-to extract the horizontal velocity map, $|v_h|$, where i is the satellite viewing angle (37° in this case study), OT{AZ} is the azimuth OT and OT{LOS} is the range OT (Figure 4).
-Figure 4 shows that the OT detectable ground motion is concentrated in the HB, IV, and south of IV landslides.
+to extract the horizontal velocity map, $|v_h|$, where i is the satellite viewing angle (37° in this case study), OT{az} is the azimuth OT, and OT{los} is the range OT (Fig. 4).
+Figure 4 shows that the OT detectable ground motion is concentrated in the HB and IV landslides and south of the IV landslide.
 There is also a weaker but noticeable ground motion signal at the GI and CP landslides.
-Moreover, there is a marked signal S-SE of IV.
+Moreover, there is a marked signal south-south-east of IV.